10 mobile netiquette rules for customary contact to connect with others online through movable electronics with network etiquette tips for safety.

 10 Mobile Netiquette Rules

 Don’t drive while distracted.
-So, awareness to stop accidents from happening.
+First, watch out.
+Then, don’t do stuff while distracted.
+So, mobile awareness to stop accidents from happening.
+Given, proper netiquette.

-Do know how to use the best features of devices for the most benefits.
+Do know how to use the best features.

 Mobile Netiquette Rules